 bunny.net

-bunny.net stops DDoS attacks via a layered DDoS protection system that stops both network and HTTP layer attacks.
+bunny.net stops DDoS attacks via a multi-layered DDoS protection system that stops both network and HTTP layer attacks.
 Additionally, a number of checks and balances—like download speed limits, connection counts for IP addresses, burst requests, and geoblocking—can be configured.
 You can hide IP addresses and use edge rules to block requests.

 AWS CloudFront